 Reading the following list may help you navigate the different colors of tinted lenses.
 If you think a certain type of lens might be useful for you and your lifestyle, talk to your eye care provider for personalized advice.

-The neutral tint of Avulux lenses isn't done for the sake of color, but clinical effectiveness.
+Designed by neuro-ophthalmology and optics researchers, Avulux lenses have a neutral tint that isn't created for the sake of color, but for clinical effectiveness.

-As we alluded to above, Avulux lenses may help those who live with migraine when paired with a healthy lifestyle.
-Those wavelengths that trigger discomfort for people with photophobia have also been shown to trigger or aggravate headaches in people who are prone to them.
+Those wavelengths that trigger discomfort for people with light sensitivity have also been shown to trigger or aggravate headaches in people who are prone to them.

 Computer & Gaming Use